AppraiseQA/appraise/examples/customising-execution.md

 You can customise the execution of an example by setting parameters in:

 * the command line -- to set a parameter for all examples in a test run
-* the YAML preamble of a markdown file -- for settings that apply to a particular page
+* the YAML preamble of a markdown file -- for settings that apply to all examples on a particular page
 * the header of an individual example -- for settings that apply to a particular example

 The order of precedence is example, page, command line, so you can override the generic values with more specific ones.